The Book of 1 John

 2. because everything in the world – the craving of the flesh, and the craving of the eyes, and the arrogance of life – isn’t from the Father but is from the world.

-3. And the world is passing away, and its cravings; but the man who does the will of God remains into the age.
+3. And the world is passing away, and its cravings2“cravings” is literally “craving”, but the man doing the will of God remains through the age.

 4. Young children, it’s the last hour.
 And just as you heard that the anti-anointed is coming, and now many anti-anointeds have appeared, from which we know that it’s the last hour.